Genocs/genocs-k8s/docs/08-SETUP_DASHBOARD_MICRO_K8S.md

-# Setting Up Kubernetes Dashboard
+# Setting Up Kubernetes Dashboard with Automatic Startup in MicroK8s

 This guide provides step-by-step instructions for setting up the Kubernetes Dashboard in your MicroK8s cluster with automatic startup capabilities.